BD2KGenomics/dcc-ops/redwood/README.md

 Each bundle of files includes a _metadata.json_ file that can be used to trigger analysis or workflow result reporting.

 ## Run the System for Development
-You'll need docker and docker-compose installed.
+You'll need docker and docker-compose installed and this repository cloned.

 _Note:_ If you're making changes to the storage system source code you should build the `quay.io/ucsc_cgl/redwood-storage-server`, `quay.io/ucsc_cgl/redwood-metadata-server`, and `quay.io/ucsc_cgl/redwood-auth-server` docker images locally as appropriate.

-Start the system with:
+From _dcc-ops/redwood_, start the system with:

 ```
 docker-compose -f base.yml -f dev.yml up
 ```

-_Note:_ A `~/.aws/credentials` file is assumed to exist to exist on the host.
+_Note:_ A `~/.aws/credentials` file is assumed to exist to exist on the host (if you have the aws cli, just `aws configure`).

 Then create a testing accessToken with